How player data analytics help reduce churn

 Also called diagnostic analytics, this advanced analytics format tries to answer the question of "why something happened".
 So the "what happened" (the numbers side) gains the much desired "why it did".
 By having data from both sides of the equation, managers are now able to take fewer risk decisions and more data-driven actions.

 The responsibility of each organization's team can be described in the following examples.
-By taking care of their tasks and actions, each team also contributes to the overall organizational effort to increase customer retention and reduce churn rates.
+By taking care of their tasks and actions, each team also contributes to the overall organizational effort to increase player retention and reduce churn rates.

 Reducing churn rates is always on the minds of marketing teams, as they consider which steps to take.
-Brand awareness efforts, public relations initiatives, and paid advertising are some of the actions taken in order to drive in more new customers and prevent existing ones from churning.
+Brand awareness efforts, public relations initiatives, and paid advertising are some of the actions taken in order to drive in more new players and prevent existing ones from churning.

-And after a manager is able to identify what worked and what didn't, and what the organization's various customer segments want and need, he can have a better focus when trying to create future campaigns.
+And after a manager is able to identify what worked and what didn't, and what the organization's various player segments want and need, he can have a better focus when trying to create future campaigns.

-3. Customer success
+3. Player success

 4. The management